FernandoVN98/WACCPD25/Classification/README.md

 There are two more folders: **Training_Losses** and **Times**

+## Generate Dataset

+This folder contains the script used to generate the dataset of the experiments.
+We used both validation and training data as training data.
+We used the test data to measure the reported accuracies of the different experiments.
+In order to create the dataset it is required to execute the script like:

+$ python3 transform_dataset.py $PATH_TO_CINIC10 $PATH_WHERE_STORE_TRAIN_TEST_DATA

 ## Training Losses
 The experiments contained in this folder try to replicate the figures containing the training losses contained inside the folder **Figures** and in the article.
 The scripts inside **./Training_Losses/Asynchronous_Training/** are the ones used to obtain the data that is shown in Figure 2 in the article.
 In order to reproduce any of these experiments one should go inside the corresponding folder, f. example: